-The primary mission of the Department of Community Health and Family Medicine in the University of Florida College of Medicine is to serve our patients and community, positively shaping the future of healthcare through outstanding teaching, discovery, and innovation in Family Medicine.
+The primary mission of the Department of Community Health and Family Medicine at the University of Florida College of Medicine is to serve our patients and community, positively shaping the future of healthcare through outstanding teaching, discovery, and innovation in family medicine.

 Essential components of this mission are to:

-- provide continuing education to practicing family medicine physicians
+- Provide continuing education to family medicine physicians

-The Department integrates teaching in humanistic medicine, medical ethics, behavioral medicine, and rural and community health into both undergraduate and graduate curricula.
-The Department has model practice sites in several communities, providing training in urban and rural medicine and health care for underserved areas in the State.
+The department has model practice sites in several communities, providing training in urban and rural medicine and health care for underserved areas in the state.
 These teaching and clinical activities are augmented by a variety of research projects that explore and contribute to the scientific knowledge base in family and community medicine, rural health, primary care, behavioral medicine, and the medical humanities.

 We would also like to extend an invitation to visit with our chairman, Peter J. Carek, M.D., M.S .